There were a number of factors that forced or encouraged people to move to Scotland after 1830.

 The factors that encouraged people to move, specifically to Scotland, can be referred to as ‘pull factors’.

 By the 19th century, Ireland was ruled by Protestant Britain.
-Ireland was split religiously, with Catholics in the south and Protestants in the north.
+Ireland was largely split along religious lines with Catholics in the south and Protestants in the north.

 Very few Irish farmers owned the land that they worked on - tenant farmers had to pay rent, which was decided by the landowner.